ErpNetDocs/tech/modules/applications/rental/time-period-types.md

 ![picture](pictures/Time_Period_Types_Choose_03_07.png)

+## Options

 ### Full Days

-Calculates the total number of complete days a rental asset is used, without considering the receive and delivery hours specified in the respective transactions.
+Calculates the total number of complete days a rental asset is used.

+It **does not** consider the receive and delivery hours specified in the respective Receive and Delivery transactions.

 ### 24-Hour Periods